quicwg/base-drafts/draft-ietf-quic-transport.md

 includes the value of the Stateless Reset Token that it included in its transport parameters.

-After the Stateless Reset Token, the server pads the message with random octets.
+After the Stateless Reset Token, the endpoint pads the message with an arbitrary number of packets containing random values.

 This design ensures that a stateless reset packet is - to the extent possible - indistinguishable from a regular packet.

-A different stateless reset token is used for each connection ID that is used.
-The NEW_CONNECTION_ID includes a new token.
+A stateless reset is not appropriate for signaling error conditions.
+An endpoint that wishes to communicate a fatal connection error MUST use a CONNECTION_CLOSE frame if it has sufficient state to do so.

 ### Detecting a Stateless Reset